ankamyronec/ankamyronec/README.md

 ### Hi friends 👋
-At the moment I want to develop in the direction of QA manual and if possible study in the direction of position SDET.
-Let me tell you where it all started and where it came from :)
+At the moment I want to develop in the direction of QA manual and if possible study in the direction of position Software Development Engineer in Test. :)
+Today I'm looking for a cool team with even cooler projects.
+To develop my professional skills, money and drive.

 - 🔭 I'm working for myself right now😄.
 - 🌱 I’m currently learning of Vadim Ksendzov's course.